Daniel-VDM/Intro-CS-projects/Data_Structure/MST/Runnable/README.md

 Reference the project prompt for full specification of the program.

-**An example would be something like this: "java -jar MST.jar" executed when in a directory with all of the contents of this folder**
+**An example would be something like this: `java -jar MST.jar` executed when in a directory with all of the contents of this folder**

 *Note: You can add your own graph to the data.txt and it will find the MST.*